-ENG 296 LANGUAGE AND THE INDIVIDUAL IN SOCIETY.
-Students explore theories of language to discover how human beings acquire and use discourse, and learn to negotiate within various discourse communities.
-The course also provides an introduction to semantics, stylistic techniques, and the social, mental, intellectual, political and literary functions of language.
+ENGL 296 LANGUAGE AND THE INDIVIDUAL IN SOCIETY

+In this course, Students explore theories of language to discover how human beings acquire and use discourse, and learn to negotiate within various discourse communities.
+The course also provides an introduction to semantics, stylistic techniques, and the social, mental, intellectual, political and literary functions of language (3 credits).